joedogg/zen-mojimatch-site/README.md

                         <li>Close other apps running in the background</li>
                         <li>Restart your device</li>
                         <li>Make sure you have the latest version of iOS installed</li>
-                        <li>Update Emoji Match to the latest version from the App Store</li>
+                        <li>Update Zen MojiMatch to the latest version from the App Store</li>
                     </ul>
                 </div>
             </div>